MicroscopyGuy/PingBoard/README.md

 specified by the user.

-What this means is that these PingGroupSummary objects have statistics that more expressively summarize what happened in that interval of time, and which will reduce chart clutter.
+What this means is that these PingGroupSummary objects have statistics that more expressively summarize what happened in that interval of time, which will simultaneously reduce chart clutter and enable a more granular analysis of the data.

 The configurability of many aspects of pinging is already supported by the C# backend, including:
     A) Behavior: Responsiveness to TimeOuts, how many pings to send per group, etc